w3c/cg-council/proposals/process-enhancements.md

 ## Background

 Once a specification has gained traction, we anticipate that implementers and users of the specification will naturally start to prefer stability due to their investments.
-A group may still want to change a specification based on implementation or deployment experience, but we expect that group consensus will increasingly favor stability (and many CGs operate under consensus decision processes, such as WICG, Web Assembly, Social Web, and GPU for the Web, and Solid).
-We have not observed significant demand for additional process protections related to CG decisions around specifications with traction.
+A group may still want to change a specification based on implementation or deployment experience, but we expect that group consensus will increasingly favor stability.

-Such protections are integral to a standardization process.
-Thus, the W3C Process for Working Groups includes protections such as:

-* Decisions by consensus
-* Right to express reasonable position
-* Requiring that decisions and formal objections be recorded publicly
-* Appeal paths

-Our goal is that Community Groups remain lightweight for incubation and that for full protections, a specification should advance to standardization.
+Many CGs in practice (such as WICG, Web Assembly, Social Web, and GPU for the Web, and Solid) adjust their decision-making processes once a specification gains traction.

-However, in practice there is often a delay between when a specification has gained traction and when a W3C Working Group or other SDO has taken up the specification.
-In parallel with other activities to reduce obstacles to advancing to standardization, we propose here to incrementally enhance process protections in CGs, especially once a specification has traction.
+We are seeking generally to lower barriers to advance to standardization, but in practice there is often a delay between when a specification has gained traction and when a W3C Working Group or other SDO has taken up the specification.

-## Goals

-* Keep the CG process lightweight overall, and particularly during the early phases of incubation.
-* Encourage, but do not require, decision-making processes that offer protections for participants.
+For that reason, we propose to create guidelines for CGs that have specifications with traction.

+**Note**: Although we want Specifications with traction to advance to standardization, we also want to be able to charter a Working Group in some cases where there is not traction, for example:

+* The context is such that it is important to charter a standardization activity, even without one specification with traction.
+* The community has not been able to converge and there are multiple competing proposals (full specifications or feature definitions) on the table.
+In this case, a Working Group (with its additional process supports) could help the community pursue a harmonized Specification.

-## Proposal
+## Guidelines

-* Add to the CG Process a working definition of Traction:
+**Note:** This is an outline for discussion.

+### Definition of Traction

 > A Specification with Traction is one that fulfills any of the following criteria:
 > * It is implemented in at least two products (e.g., browser engines) with large-scale distribution in the Specification ecosystem
 > * Significant changes to it would disrupt the ecosystem of the Specification (e.g., in terms of adoption or references).

-* Add to the CG Process a **default decision-making process** with these provisions:
-  * The group **should** make decisions by consensus, especially once a specification has gained Traction.
-  * Participants have a right to express reasonable positions.
-  * (We can then remove this Note: "W3C encourages groups adopt decision-making policies that promote consensus.")

-* Add to the CG Process that a CG **may** define its own decision-making process and it **may** differ from the default decision-making process.
-If a group defines its own decision-making process:
-  * It **must** be documented in an operational agreement.
-  * It **should** encourage consensus decisions, especially once a specification has gained Traction.
-  * It **must** describe how formal objections will be handled.

-* Amend the CG Process to say that CG **should** (instead of **may**) have an operational agreement (charter) to cover decision processes and other matters.
-  * (We should keep in place the existing rules governing operational agreements.)
+### Decision processes once a Specification has traction

+* Chairs should seek to make decisions when there is consensus.
+* Chairs or editors determine and record consensus decisions through the GitHub repo for the specification.
+* Chairs should ensure that the decision process is fair, respects the consensus of the CG, and does not unreasonably favor or discriminate against any group participant or their employer.

+### Handling formal objections

+* Where participants do not reach consensus and substantial disagreement remains (e.g., the group is divided), the Editors should continue with their preference.
+* The issue should be recorded publicly as decided without consensus.
+* Participants may choose to develop an alternative branch of the specification to seek support from implementers or the community.
+* If a specification advances to standardization, the issues decided without consensus should be brought to the attention of the standards group.

+### Appeals

-* Add to the CG process that when a participant wishes to contest a **process matter**, they may escalate to the Community Development Lead, who will work with the participant and Chairs tounderstand the situation and pursue a fair resolution.
+* When a participant wishes to contest a **process matter**, they may escalate to the Community Development Lead, who will work with the participant and Chairs to understand the situation and pursue a fair resolution.

-* Clarify in the CG Process that there is no formal appeal path outside a Community Group for **technical decisions** made by the Community Group.
-(Thus, there is no appeal to the staff, or the TAG, or a Council.)
-Instead:
+* There is no formal appeal path outside a Community Group for **technical decisions** made by the Community Group.
-  * Participants **should** record formal objections (publicly) within the  Community Group and **should** bring them to the attention of a group that takes up the specification for standardization.
-  * Participants who want to develop alternative proposals can do so in other Community Groups.

-**Note:** Although we want Specifications with traction to advance to standardization, we also want to be able to charter a Working Group in some cases where there is not traction, especially when there may be multiple proposals on the table and the CG has not yet converged on a single approach for addressing a goal.
-In this case, W3C may wish to start a Working Group (with its additional process supports) to pursue a harmonized Specification.

 ## Implementation Notes